Kozea/Radicale/DOCUMENTATION.md

 certificate_authority = /path/to/client_cert.pem
 ```

-If you're using the Let's Encrypt's Certbot, the configuration should look similar to this:
+If you are using the Let's Encrypt Certbot, the configuration should look similar to this:

 ```ini
 [server]